Volvo XC60 Recharge hybrid interior, dashboard & comfort

 The XC60 Recharge line-up kicks off with the T6-engined Inscription Expression, which is something of a 'company-car special', with lots of kit thrown in for a relatively low P11D value.
 On top of the standard features mentioned above, it gets gloss-black and chrome exterior trim and 18-inch alloy wheels.

 Topping out the range is the most powerful XC60 Recharge of the lot, the Polestar Engineered, with a tuned version of the T8 engine making over 400bhp.
-A premium sound system, upgraded brakes, a special design of 21-inch alloy, gearshift paddles and a Polestar-optimised gearbox also feature.
+A premium sound system, upgraded brakes, special 21-inch alloys, gearshift paddles and a Polestar-optimised gearbox also feature.

 Infotainment, apps & sat nav

-Up to now, the XC60 used Volvo's Sensus infotainment system, which included things like Spotify, internet radio and Apple CarPlay or Android Auto connectivity as part of the Smartphone Integration pack.
-From 2021, the car uses a fully Android-based set-up with built-in Google Maps functionality and other built-in apps.
+Until recently, the XC60 used Volvo's Sensus infotainment system, which included things like Spotify, internet radio and Apple CarPlay or Android Auto connectivity as part of the Smartphone Integration pack.
+From 2021, the car uses a fully Android-based setup with built-in Google Maps functionality and other apps.

 There are pros and cons to the touchscreen setup in that it’s a little more difficult to use on the move, but it’s also quicker to navigate.
 Only occasionally does the screen lag behind your inputs.
 The sat-nav map’s graphics could be a little sharper, but having directions displayed on the digital panel right in front of you is a nice touch.